What to know about ordering additional free rapid COVID tests

 Recently, the federal government and Washington state announced plans to make more free tests available amid rising cases of coronavirus.
 This week, the state Department of Health said 3 million additional tests have been ordered following supply issues after Thanksgiving.

-DOH also said it intends to make 10 tests available per household through December, though that number will ramp down to 5 tests in January.
+DOH also said it intends to make 10 tests available per household through December, though that number will ramp down to five tests in January.
 The White House is also making another order of four rapid tests available to U.S. households after shutting down the program in September.

 Expiration dates for rapid tests have been extended a few times so old tests may still be good to use.